-Selection of the biostatistics mentor should be accomplished by the student in concert with their primary mentor by the fall of the first year (see process below).
-Preliminary meetings with the biostatistics mentor should be for: further development and refining of the research question and study plan; discussing and finalizing the analysis plan, including estimating a sample size; providing advice during the conduct of the analysis; and helping in the interpretation of the results.
+Selection of the biostatistics mentor should be accomplished by the student in concert with their primary mentor by the fall of the first year.
+Preliminary meetings with the biostatistics mentor should: 1) further development and refining of the research question and study plan; 2) discuss and finalize the analysis plan, including estimating an appropriate sample size; 3) provide advice during the conduct of the analysis; and help in the interpretation of the results.
 Frequently, the initial consideration of a sample size will result in reconsidering the question and additional discussions before a reasonable study design can be achieved.
 For the full final protocol, a more detailed analysis plan and final sample size calculations are required, in consultation with and approval by the biostatistics mentor.
 Clinical research is always a collaborative effort, and it is important that the epidemiology mentor be involved in a number of meetings with the biostatistics mentor and particularly in the first meeting.
-The expectation is that joint meetings with the biostatistics and epidemiology mentors should occur every 1-2 months to promote collaboration.
+The expectation is that joint meetings with the biostatistics and epidemiology mentors should occur monthly to promote collaboration.

-Please note that following data collection, it is the student's responsibility to conduct the statistical analyses with appropriate direction from the biostatistics mentor.
+Please note that it is the student's responsibility to conduct the statistical analyses with appropriate direction from the biostatistics mentor.
 The biostatistics mentor should be an active participant but should not conduct the analysis for the student.
 The biostatistics mentor is expected to play an important role in reviewing drafts of the MSCE protocol, thesis, and any papers submitted for publication.
-It is typically the case that the biostatistics mentor's contribution will be sufficient to meet most journals' requirements for authorship and they should be included as a co-author on publications arising from the thesis work.
+Typically the biostatistics mentor's contribution will be sufficient to meet most journals' requirements for authorship, and they should be included as a co-author on publications arising from the thesis work.
+In general, the standard position for the biostatistician in the author list is as the second author.

 Also note that students are expected to work primarily with their assigned biostatistics mentors.
-The other biostatistics faculty, in particular the instructors for the two biostatistics courses (EPID 5260 A/B and EPID 5270 A/B) who the student will get to know well, would be inundated if they were asked for thesis help by all students.
-Because of weekly contact in the classroom, these instructors will be extremely busy answering questions concerning the material being taught and cannot realistically take on the additional work of providing guidance to students on their protocols.
+The other biostatistics faculty, in particular the instructors for the two biostatistics courses (EPID 5260 A/B and EPID 5270 A/B) are there to help students learn the material but they would be inundated if they were asked for thesis help by all students.
 In addition, there is often more than one appropriate way to conduct specific analyses and students may get different advice from different faculty.
 This can lead to significant problems for the student and delay progress on the thesis.
 It is the specific role of the assigned biostatistics mentor to provide statistical advice for the thesis and to arrange additional help from other faculty if needed.